harekrishnarai/SESNSploit/README.md

-# Snare
+# Redsense

 A tool for identifying and exploiting misconfigurations in AWS SNS and SES services.

 ## Overview

-Snare is designed to perform various reconnaissance and exploitation tasks related to AWS Simple Notification Service (SNS) and Simple Email Service (SES).
+Redsense is designed to perform various reconnaissance and exploitation tasks related to AWS Simple Notification Service (SNS) and Simple Email Service (SES).
 It provides a user-friendly interface to check for active regions, inspect topic attributes, list subscriptions, send messages, and detect misconfigurations.

 ## Usage